viviangichuregithub/Code-Challenge-1/README.md

 The program prompts the user to input the amount they wish to send, then displays the original amount, the transaction fee, and the total amount required to complete the transaction.

-**Example Output:**
+**Example Output 1: Where transaction fee is less than ksh.10**

-- prompts : Unafika wapi Mkubwa?
+Prompts : Unafika wapi Mkubwa?
 Kilometer ngapi?: (20)the user input

-Amount you want to send is : ksh.20
+- Amount you want to send is : ksh.20
-The Transaction fee is : ksh.10
+- The Transaction fee is : ksh.10
-The total amount needed is : ksh.30
+- The total amount needed is : ksh.30

-Send Money Securely!
+- Send Money Securely!

+**Example Output 2:Where transaction fee is more > ksh.10 < sh.70**

-- prompts : Unafika wapi Mkubwa?
+Prompts : Unafika wapi Mkubwa?
 Kilometer ngapi?: (200)the user input

-Amount you want to send is : ksh.200
+- Amount you want to send is : ksh.200
-The Transaction fee is : ksh.30
+- The Transaction fee is : ksh.30
-The total amount needed is : ksh.230
+- The total amount needed is : ksh.230

-Send Money Securely!
+- Send Money Securely!

+**Example Output 3: Where transaction fee is more than ksh.70**

-- prompts : Unafika wapi Mkubwa?
+Prompts : Unafika wapi Mkubwa?
 Kilometer ngapi?: (1000)the user input

-Amount you want to send is : ksh.1000
+- Amount you want to send is : ksh.1000
-The Transaction fee is : ksh.70
+- The Transaction fee is : ksh.70
-The total amount needed is : ksh.1070
+- The total amount needed is : ksh.1070

-Send Money Securely!
+- Send Money Securely!

 ## Project Setup

 This project is a collection of JavaScript logic challenges that run automatically in your browser.

 **How to Run**
 Open index.html

 - You can open the file directly in your browser, or
 - Use Live Server like in VS Code you will click "Go Live".

 **Automatic Flow**

 Once the page loads, you will be prompted for input , starting with the Chai Calculator, followed by the Boda Fare Estimator, and finally the Mobile Money Fee Estimator.

 **View the Output**

 - Press F12 or right-click the page click Inspect then go to the Console tab.
 - All results are displayed in the browser console.